Luzon: Economy

 The economy of the island is centered in Metro Manila with Makati serving as the main economic and financial hub.
 Major companies such as Ayala, Jollibee Foods Corporation, SM Group, and Metrobank are based in the business hubs of Makati Central Business District, Ortigas Center, and Bonifacio Global City.
 Industry is concentrated in and around the urban areas of Metro Manila while agriculture predominates in the other regions of the island producing crops such as rice, bananas, mangoes, coconuts, pineapple, and coffee.
 Other sectors include livestock raising, tourism, mining, and fishing.

+Air transport

+The island is served by the main international airports: